 I have been suspiciously restrained this year, which may yet end in a boxing day sale binge....
 The long-sleeved silk print dress from Comptoir des Cotonniers was a sensible planned purchase to replace an embroidered tunic [technically kameez] from Pakistan which had developed an endearing habit of raining beads in its dotage.

 The COS (again) ombre shift dress (a sheer layer over a more solid linen underdress, with a giant stonking white zip all the way up the back :D) recently went on sale and dragged me off the wagon.
 Some of you might remember my pinning this after trying it on in May, congratulating myself for not buying another dress XD

 These pieces might seem entirely 'autumnal', because for colder winter days I just add more and thicker layers (silk slips, thermal polonecks and tanks from Uniqlo, merino tights) and having bought a coat last winter, won't need to shop for one again for a good few years.
-The rest, of course, is knitwear -- which I mostly make myself, of which more in part 2.
+The rest, of course, is knitwear -- which I mostly make myself, of which more here.